 Deaths and serious injuries — the target of Vision Zero — are just the tip of a much larger iceberg of road danger harm.
-In addition to the 20 road traffic fatalities and 450 serious injuries in Oxford over the last decade, there were 2800 reported slight injuries and many more minor injuries and collisions which weren't reported at all.
+In addition to the 20 road traffic fatalities and 450 serious injuries in Oxford over the last decade, there were 2800 reported slight injuries (all of those from the STATS19 police database) and (for cycling injuries, across Oxfordshire) ten times as many hospital admissions and attendances (this includes non-collision injuries which are rarely reported to the police).
+And there will be many minor injuries and collisions which are neither reported to the police nor result in hospital presentations.
 (Following Ling Felce's death at the Plain, I heard several people make comments like "Oh yes, I've been knocked off my bike twice at the Plain" and "No, I didn't report it either time.")
 There are even more near-misses and other incidents perceived as threatening. more

 Oxfordshire County Council has allocated £8 million to its 20mph speed limit programme (to be spent over three years).
 But none of that money has been spent - or looks like being spent - in Oxford, even though lower speeds there would have the greatest effect on road danger reduction.
 (The 20mph speed changes on Iffley Rd, Cowley Rd, etc. were not part of this programme, but were part of the Quickways schemes, funded by the central government Active Travel Fund.) more

 The Charlbury Rd area in north Oxford has a major problem with road danger at school drop-off and pickup times.
 Large numbers of school-run vehicles arriving and stopping and departing in a short period of time create congestion, along with turning and reversing movements that endanger people walking and cycling.